CoTA's teaching artists are professionals within their own fields of study.

 Ultimately, the fusion of visual art, theatre, and performance as a method for introspection and creative identity formation is critical to Iain as both an artist and educator.

-By pushing her materials into unlikely forms, she reverses their expected roles and manifests a feeling of androgyny.
+By pushing her materials into unlikely forms, Evie reverses their expected roles and manifests a feeling of androgyny.
 Inspired as a child growing up in New Jersey by the art of classical cartoons, Evie pursued and developed her passion while traveling throughout the United States, finally growing her artistic roots in New Mexico, where she received a bachelor of fine arts degree with an emphasis in sculpture from New Mexico State University.

 While in college, Evie worked as a sculpture studio monitor for the Art Department at New Mexico State University, overseeing and maintaining studio equipment and materials.
 She also served as president of the Art Department Sculpture Club and was a volunteer at the Alamogordo Homeless Shelter.
-In addition, Evie participated in several juried art shows and was awarded Artist of the Week and featured in the Las Cruces Sun-News for her exceptional collection of works.
+In addition, Evie participated in several juried art shows and was awarded Artist of the Week and featured in the Las Cruces Sun-News newspaper for her exceptional collection of works.

 A true performer at heart, April has always aspired to becoming an actress.
 An actress and singer who has performed extensively in San Diego and North County for close to twenty years, April has directed several productions for the stage and brings her passion for performance to all aspects of theatre, including vocal coaching for musicals and teaching character development.